-- 6. The factor that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting acute stress disorder or death from acute stress disorder with the circumstances of a person's relevant service is: - (a) experiencing a category 1A stressor not more than four weeks before the clinical onset of acute stress disorder; or - (b) experiencing a category 1B stressor not more than four weeks before the clinical onset of acute stress disorder; or - (c) experiencing the traumatic death of a significant other not more than four weeks before the clinical onset of acute stress disorder; or - (d) having a significant other who experiences a category 1A stressor not more than four weeks before the clinical onset of acute stress disorder; or - (e) inability to obtain appropriate clinical management for acute stress disorder.
+- 6. The factor that must exist before it can be said that, on the balance of probabilities, acute stress disorder or death from acute stress disorder is connected with the circumstances of a person's relevant service is: - (a) experiencing a category 1A stressor not more than four weeks before the clinical onset of acute stress disorder; or - (b) experiencing a category 1B stressor not more than four weeks before the clinical onset of acute stress disorder; or - (c) experiencing the traumatic death of a significant other not more than four weeks before the clinical onset of acute stress disorder; or - (d) having a significant other who experiences a category 1A stressor not more than four weeks before the clinical onset of acute stress disorder; or - (e) inability to obtain appropriate clinical management for acute stress disorder.